evch1204/EMGT311-ENGR184-Final-Project/README.md

 - Course instructors and teaching assistants
 - EMG data collection and preprocessing teams
 - Machine learning and data science community resources
-- Thank you to Isable for their contribution
+- Thank you to Isabel for their contribution

 ---